 11. Chicken Alfredo Tortellini

 Alfredo sauce is so freakin’ delicious, it always feels like a sin to be eating it, but my entire family loves it!
 It’s so creamy and wonderful.
-This recipe serves about 6, so we always have leftovers that are just as good as when they were served right out of the slow cooker.
+This slow cooker meal serves about 6, so we always have leftovers that are just as good as when they were served right out of the slow cooker.

 Easy, creamy & dreamy…

 You’ll find the cheesy tortellini satisfies a big hunger, when this meal feeds a houseful of guests.